 In this manuscript, we introduce a new software tool for analysis and exploration of user data layered on the metabolic and global reaction networks.
 To improve on previous tools with similar capabilities, we introduced several new analytical tools and methods to aid users in the automated identification and discovery of regulatory patterns within their data in a reaction network context.
 These include the automated ability to identify reaction regulatory events across the global reaction network, such as a reaction where an input has a low measured abundance and an output has a high measured abundance.
 Metaboverse also provides dynamic and interactive visualization capabilities to search for patterns and features within the user data manually within classical pathway representations.
-If a user is interested in how a reaction motif is propagating across the global reaction network and not just a single pathway, a user can explore a reaction component’s nearest reaction neighborhood.
+If a user is interested in how a reaction motif is propagating across the global reaction network and not just a single pathway, a user can explore a reaction components nearest reaction neighborhood.
 The user can also explore the connectedness of perturbations across the global network and begin to explore hypotheses around the role of redundancy within a biological network.

 In order to handle the challenge of sparsity, particularly regarding metabolomics data and the metabolic reaction network, we introduce a reaction collapsing feature which summarizes a series of connected reactions where values may be missing between the reactions, but where the terminal ends of the reaction path have measured values.
 Importantly, this augments the capabilities available within Metaboverse, especially in identifying additional reaction motifs that may be of interest to the user.